ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 	lsmod

 ## Customization
-The default sentiment keyword is set to 'happy' but you can change it from config.js:
+The default sentiment keyword is set to 'people' but you can change it from config.js:

     edit config.js
     Update searchkeyword